 Early Registration Discount:

-Applications postmarked by February 15th will receive a $100 discount on remaining program fees.
+Applications received by February 15th will receive a $100 discount on remaining program fees.

 Program Assistant Discount:

 If you are fluent in Spanish and interested in helping with the daily operations of the Madrid Program during your five weeks in Spain, you may apply to be a Program Assistant.
-Chosen Assistants must arrive in Madrid up to a week early to help the On-Site Director prepare for the arrival of other participants and will work an additional 15 hours per week for the duration of the program.
+Chosen Assistants must arrive in Madrid up to a week early to help the On-Site Director prepare for the arrival of other participants, and work an additional 15 hours per week for the duration of the program.
+You also will need to remain in Madrid for two weekends while the program is in session.
 Chosen Assistants will have their Room & Board fees waived as compensation for their service.
-An email with a detailed job description and application will be sent out to all registered participants on April 1st.
-Applications for the Program Assistant position are due by April 15th and a decision will be announced by May 1st.
+An email with a detailed job description and application will be sent out to all registered participants by April 1st.
+Applications for the Program Assistant position are due by April 15th and a decision will be announced in May.

 Financial Aid Information